datopian/tus-uploader/README.md

 ### Notes
-It does not support R2 storage yet.
+It does not work with R2 as [CloudFlare](https://developers.cloudflare.com/r2/api/s3/api/#implemented-bucket-level-operations),  does not yet support the `x-amz-tagging-directive` header in R2.